exsitu-projects/WildOS/ReadMe.md

 - The `bezelSize` property defines the number of pixels "hidden" behind the bezels.
 If you specify 0, the bezels will be ignored;
 - The `numTiles` property defines the number of rows and columns of the tiled display (we assume a rectangular layout);
 - The `tiles` property defines which machine runs which tile (see below);
 - The `renderer` property can be set to `perTile` or `perHost`.
 The former means that one rendering client is launched for each tile, while the latter means that one rendering client is launched for each host (if the host runs multiple tiles, the client will create one window per tile).
-Currently, we use mostly `perTile`
+Currently, we use mostly `perTile` (in fact, `perHost` has not been tested recently);
+- The `domain` property is optional, it is the domain name to add to the host names listed in the `tiles` array;
+- The `env` property is optional.
+It lists per-instance values that can be used in the `start`, `stop` and `restart` properties below.
+If defined, it must be an object whose properties are the instance names and the values are a string;
+- The `start` and `stop` properties are the shell commands to start / kill all the clients.
+Before execution, the following string substitutions take place: %HOST% is replaced by the client host name, %PORT% is replaced by the port number of the server, %INSTANCE% is replaced by the instance name to run on the client, and %ENV% is replaced by the content of the `env` property for the instance.
+Also process environment variables, e.g. `$PATH`, are replaced by their value.
+The % and $ signs can be protected by a backslash (which is specified as two backslashes in a JSON file);
-- The `restart` property is the shell command for restarting all the clients.
+- The optional `restart` property is a shell command to kill then start all the clients.
+If absent, it is replaced by calling `stop` then `start`.

 The `tiles` property of the wall is a two-dimensional array (an array of lines, each line being an array of tiles).
 Each element of this two-dimensional array represents a tile and is itself an array with two elements: